Insights

 You could grab coffee.
 Check Slack.
 Scroll for a minute and call it a break.

-Or you could use the next five minutes to physiologically reset.
+Or you could use the next five minutes to reset your rhythm.

-That’s what coherent breathing does.
+That’s what coherent breathing is for.
 It’s not meditation.
 It’s not a stress-management hobby.
-It’s a measurable nervous system intervention—one that busy professionals can squeeze between calendar blocks without disrupting their day.
+It’s a structured breathing practice that busy professionals can squeeze between calendar blocks without disrupting their day.

 Here’s what you need to know.